Updated: September 27, 2021 10:10:28 pm

 What is the national health ID system?

 The national health ID will be a repository of all health-related information of a person.
-According to the National Health Authority (NHA), every patient who wishes to have their health records available digitally must start by creating a Health ID.
+According to the National Health Authority (NHA), every patient who wishes to have their health records available digitally must start by creating this Health ID.
 Each Health ID will be linked to a health data consent manager — such as National Digital Health Mission (NDHM) — which will be used to seek the patient’s consent and allow for seamless flow of health information from the Personal Health Records module.
 The Health ID is created by using a person’s basic details and mobile number or Aadhaar number.
 This will make it unique to the person, who will have the option to link all of their health records to this ID.

 What was the original proposal for the health ID?